On Lie-Bracket Averaging for a Class of Hybrid Dynamical Systems with Applications to Model-Free Control and Optimization: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{ver} the past century, averaging theory has played an important role in analyzing and synthesizing systems with ``fast'' oscillatory or time-varying terms \cite{Krylov1, Bogoliubov1, HaleODE80}, including nonlinear controllers \cite{khalil}, estimation methods, and model-free optimization and stabilization algorithms \cite{KrsticBookESC, PoTe17Auto,Nesic_ChineseCDC,scheinker2017model}.
-Stability analyses rooted in averaging theory have been extensively explored for dynamical systems modeled as ordinary differential equations (ODEs) \cite{Verhulst_book,HaleODE80,TeelMoreauNesic2003}, and have also been extended to certain hybrid dynamical systems (HDS) that combine continuous-time and discrete-time dynamics \cite{bookHDS}, see \cite{Wang:12_Automatica,TeelNesicAveraging,PovedaNaliAuto20} and references therein.
+The theory of averaging has been crucial over the past century for analyzing and synthesizing systems with fast oscillatory or time-varying dynamics \cite{sanders2007averaging}, including nonlinear controllers \cite{khalil}, estimation methods, and model-free optimization algorithms \cite{KrsticBookESC,TanAndNesic2006Local,PoTe17Auto,scheinker2017model}.
+Stability analyses based on averaging theory have been extensively explored for systems modeled as Ordinary Differential Equations (ODEs) \cite{sanders2007averaging,maggia2020higher} and extended to certain Hybrid Dynamical Systems (HDS) \cite{Wang:12_Automatica,TeelNesicAveraging,PovedaNaliAuto20}, {as well systems wherein dithers are injected into a non-smooth/switched system, and averaging is used to obtain a continuous approximation of the dynamics \cite{iannelli2003dither,iannelli2006averaging}.}

-Stability results based on averaging theory usually rely on having a ``well-defined'' average system that has suitable regularity and stability properties.
-In particular, if the trajectories of the average dynamics and those of the original dynamics can be shown to be ``close'' to each other (on compact time domains and compact subsets of the state space), then the original system might inherit the stability properties of the average system in a semi-global practical sense \cite{TeelMoreauNesic2003}.
-The typical approach to establish closeness of solutions relies on a suitable change of variable that can be used to write the original dynamics as a perturbed version of the average dynamics.
-This construction has been used in oscillating dynamical systems modeled as Lipschitz continuous ODEs \cite{Bogoliubov1,Verhulst_book,khalil,TeelNesicAveraging}, as well as in HDS \cite{Wang:12_Automatica, PovedaNaliAuto20}.
-By leveraging uniform stability properties expressed in terms of $\mathcal{K}\mathcal{L}$ bounds, it can be shown that the convergence properties of the trajectories of original dynamics are similar to those of the average dynamics as the time scale separation increases.
-These results have recently paved the way for the designing and analyzing hybrid algorithms in the context of extremum-seeking control and vibrational control \cite{PoTe17Auto, Kutadinata_Moase,krilavsevic2023learning}, which harness the power of both hybrid control and averaging-based methods.
+Stability results based on averaging theory typically rely on a well-defined ``average system'' whose solutions remain ``close" to those of the original system over compact time domains and state space subsets.
+This closeness is established by transforming the original dynamics into a perturbed version of the average dynamics.
+By leveraging uniform stability properties via $\mathcal{K}\mathcal{L}$ bounds, it can be shown that the trajectories of the original dynamics converge similarly to those of the average dynamics as the time scale separation increases. {This method has been applied to dynamical systems modeled as ODEs \cite{sanders2007averaging,khalil,TeelNesicAveraging} and some classes of HDS and switching systems \cite{Wang:12_Automatica,liberzon2022stability,PovedaNaliAuto20,de2018hybrid,iannelli2008subtleties,ochoa2023momentum}.} \tcb{These findings have led to the development of new hybrid algorithms for extremum-seeking (ES) and adaptive systems \cite{PoTe17Auto,Kutadinata_Moase,krilavsevic2023learning,abdelgalil2023multi,PatentBenosmanPoveda}.}